 Stay on Topic: Replies must refer to the subject of the thread’s article.

 Watch Your Language: Foul language and ersatz foul language that people use to get around dirty word filters (i.e. @sshole, F*%#, etc.) is absolutely not tolerated.
 If you can’t say your piece without cursing then you have nothing worthwhile to say.
 People who violate this rule will find themselves banished from the site.

 Don’t Get Personal or Pick a Fight: Keep the comments to the issue(s)/topic(s) at hand.
-Only comment on the merits of another user’s post.
+Only comment on the merits of another user’s comment.
 If you don’t agree with someone, it is what it is.
 Name-calling, derision, goading, baiting and being impolite are not tolerated.
 That is the way it should be.
+Repetitive comments are not allowed.
 If you can’t be civil, go over to someplace else, there are plenty of other websites.

 “Screaming for Attention” Do not post in ALL-CAPS, bold entire blocks of text or use repeating characters

 “Serial Posting”: Do not post the same comment on multiple threads.
 Copying and pasting a comment into different threads will trigger the systems firewall protocols that guard against the ‘spamming’ of threads.